Interpreting Wait Events

 In addition to running queries against the v$active_session_history view, you can use Enterprise Manager to run reports that will display ASH data.

-Oracle 10g includes another significant facility relevant to the wait event interface.
-It’s known as the Automatic Workload Repository—or AWR for short.
+Another significant facility relevant to the wait event interface it’s the Automatic Workload Repository—or AWR for short.
 AWR is basically a next-generation Statspack.
 By default, AWR collects an hourly snapshot of database performance information, storing the data in tables in the SYS schema.
-AWR is configured automatically when you create an Oracle 10g database.
+AWR is configured automatically when you create an Oracle database.
 You can call the dbms_workload_repository package to collect a snapshot on demand, purge a snapshot or range of snapshots, or change the snapshot interval or retention period.
 (By default snapshots are collected at the top of each hour and are purged after seven days.)

 AWR collects the same type of data that Statspack does—including system-level statistics, resource-intensive SQL, and of course instance-wide wait event information.
-AWR also collects data that is new for Oracle 10g, such as time model statistics (which we will discuss in the next section).
-As an aside, the Oracle 10g version of Statspack also collects a lot of this new information, including time model statistics.
+AWR also collects data such as time model statistics (which we will discuss in the next section).
+As an aside, Statspack also collects a lot of this new information, including time model statistics.

 You can generate an AWR report of database activity between two snapshots by running the awrrpt.sql script in the rdbms/admin directory under $ORACLE_HOME.
 This script offers reports formatted as plain text or HTML.
 The reports will look familiar if you have used Statspack before.
 You can use Enterprise Manager to generate AWR reports as well.